 - Konversation comes with built-in support for convenient IRC features like a channel bookmarker, URL catcher, quick access, DCC file transfer, and on-screen notifications.

-- The open-source nature of the project allows users and developers to modify the software as they dim fit.
+- The open-source nature of the project allows users and developers to modify the software as they deem fit.

 - Konversation is highly customizable and supports a wide range of scripting functionalities.